Safety

 Other Safety Concerns

 Most of our safety concerns for volunteers relate to food safety and the hot climate in the Yucatan.
 Temperatures in the summer are typically over 100°F during the day, with very high humidity.
 Heat-related illnesses, especially sunburn and dehydration are our biggest safety concern for volunteers.
 Both are easily preventable beforehand and treatable if they occur.
-Our Team Leader’s Handbook offers more advice for volunteers travelling to Mexico with Acción Ministries.
+Our Team Leader’s Handbook offers more advice for volunteers traveling to Mexico with Acción Ministries.

 Rest assured we want your interaction with us to be a very safe and positive experience!